 An interesting selection of winter-hardy potted roses, all propagated at Freedom Gardens, will also be offered for sale.
 Once again this year, by popular demand, we will also be offering a selection of rare and choice lilacs propagated from our collection of nearly 100 correctly named cultivars.

 We'll be open rain or shine (no rain dates).
 Children and picnickers are welcome.
 There is abundant room for everyone to practice social distancing over 8 acres.
-There will be a portable toilet on site.
 Please do not smoke in our garden.
 There is no admission charge and no need to make a reservation.

 We look forward to seeing lots of rose friends every Sunday in June!